CallumM1999/kort/README.md

 ## About

-Kort is a PHP app build on top of [Elegenta MVC Framework](https://github.com/thecallum/Eleganta) that allows you to add long unfriendly URL's, and get a small fiendly link back.
+Kort is a PHP app build on top of [Elegenta MVC Framework](https://github.com/thecallum/Eleganta) that allows you to add long unfriendly URL's, and get a small friendly link back.

 I created Kort because I wanted to build a project using Elegenta, an MVC PHP framework that I build in a previous project.

 Kort also uses Redis.
-In hindsight, this wasn't a great usecase for Redis, however, I wanted to try it out, and I learned a lot from using it.
+In hindsight, this wasn't a great use-case for Redis, however, I wanted to try it out, and I learned a lot from using it.

 ## What I learned